MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-entra.md

       * **Expression** – Allows you to write a custom value to the AD attribute, based on one or more Workday attributes.
 [For more info, see this article on expressions](~/identity/app-provisioning/functions-for-customizing-application-data.md).

    * **Source attribute** - The user attribute from Workday.
-If the attribute you are looking for is not present, see [Customizing the list of Workday user attributes](~/identity/saas-apps/workday-inbound-tutorial.md#customizing-the-list-of-workday-user-attributes).
+If the attribute you are looking for isn't present, see [Customizing the list of Workday user attributes](~/identity/saas-apps/workday-inbound-tutorial.md#customizing-the-list-of-workday-user-attributes).

    * **Default value** – Optional.
 If the source attribute has an empty value, the mapping will write this value instead.
             Most common configuration is to leave this blank.